Boris Pasternak: Stalin Epigram

 In April 1934 Osip Mandelstam recited his "Stalin Epigram" to Pasternak.
 After listening, Pasternak told Mandelstam: "I didn't hear this, you didn't recite it to me, because, you know, very strange and terrible things are happening now: they've begun to pick people up.
 I'm afraid the walls have ears and perhaps even these benches on the boulevard here may be able to listen and tell tales.
 So let's make out that I heard nothing."

 On the night of 14 May 1934, Mandelstam was arrested at his home based on a warrant signed by NKVD boss Genrikh Yagoda.
 Devastated, Pasternak went immediately to the offices of Izvestia and begged Nikolai Bukharin to intercede on Mandelstam's behalf.

 Soon after his meeting with Bukharin, the telephone rang in Pasternak's Moscow apartment.
 A voice from the Kremlin said, "Comrade Stalin wishes to speak with you."
 According to Ivinskaya, Pasternak was struck dumb.
 "He was totally unprepared for such a conversation.
 But then he heard his voice, the voice of Stalin, coming over the line.
-The Leader addressed him in a rather bluff uncouth fashion, using the familiar thou form: 'Tell me, what are they saying in your literary circles about the arrest of Mandelstam?'"
+Stalin addressed him in a rather bluff uncouth fashion, using the familiar thou form: 'Tell me, what are they saying in your literary circles about the arrest of Mandelstam?'"
 Flustered, Pasternak denied that there was any discussion or that there were any literary circles left in Soviet Russia.
 Stalin went on to ask him for his own opinion of Mandelstam.
 In an "eager fumbling manner" Pasternak explained that he and Mandelstam each had a completely different philosophy about poetry.
 Stalin finally said, in a mocking tone of voice: "I see, you just aren't able to stick up for a comrade", and put down the receiver.

 Great Purge

-According to Pasternak, during the 1937 show trial of General Iona Yakir and Marshal Mikhail Tukhachevsky, the Union of Soviet Writers requested all members to add their names to a statement supporting the death penalty for the defendants.
-Pasternak refused to sign, even after leadership of the Union visited and threatened him.
+According to Pasternak, during the 1937 trial of General Iona Yakir and Marshal Mikhail Tukhachevsky, the Union of Soviet Writers requested all members to add their names to a statement supporting the death penalty for the defendants.
+Pasternak refused to sign, even after leadership of the Union visited him.

 Soon after, Pasternak appealed directly to Stalin, describing his family's strong Tolstoyan convictions and putting his own life at Stalin's disposal; he said that he could not stand as a self-appointed judge of life and death.
 Pasternak was certain that he would be arrested, but instead Stalin is said to have crossed Pasternak's name off an execution list, reportedly declaring, "Do not touch this cloud dweller" (or, in another version, "Leave that holy fool alone!").

 Pasternak's close friend Titsian Tabidze did fall victim to the Great Purge.
-In an autobiographical essay published in the 1950s, Pasternak described the execution of Tabidze and the suicides of Marina Tsvetaeva and Paolo Iashvili as the greatest heartbreaks of his life.
+In an autobiographical essay published in the 1950s, Pasternak described the execution of Tabidze and the suicides of Marina Tsvetaeva and Paolo Iashvili.

 Ivinskaya wrote, "I believe that between Stalin and Pasternak there was an incredible, silent duel."